-Vesting-Participants are immediately vested in all voluntary contributions, participant rollover contributions from other qualified plans and earnings (or losses) thereon, as well as the Company matching contributions in participants' accounts as of December 31, 2006.
-Effective January 1, 2007, Company matching contributions vest 20% per year for each plan year they work 1,000 hours, and participants become immediately fully vested in Company matching contributions upon reaching age 65, permanent disability or death, in each case if employed by the Company at that time.
-Effective January 1, 2018, service for the year is determined using the elapsed time method of crediting service in accordance with Treas.
+Vesting-Participants are immediately vested in all employee contributions, participant rollover contributions from other qualified plans and earnings (or losses) thereon, as well as the Company matching contributions in participants' accounts as of December 31, 2006.
+From January 1, 2007 through September 30, 2021, Company matching contributions generally vested 20% per year.
+Effective October 1, 2021, Company matching contributions vest 33% per year, except that contributions made to Trammel Crow Retirement Savings Plan (which merged with the Plan on July 1, 2007 subsequent to the Company's acquisition of Trammel Crow Company) generally continue to vest under the previous 20% schedule.
+Participants become immediately fully vested in Company matching contributions upon reaching age 65, becoming disabled (as defined in the Plan) or death, in each case if employed by the Company at that time.
+Service for the year is determined using the elapsed time method of crediting service in accordance with Treas.
 Reg.
-Section 1.410(a)-7(f)(1) as opposed to the hours worked each year.
+Section 1.410(a)-7(f)(1).